Monkland, Queensland: History

 The North Coast railway line was built through the area in 1889 connecting Gympie to Brisbane, which involved a considerable gradient between Monkland and Gympie of 30 m.
 The section of the line was decommissioned a hundred years later when the North Coast railway line was electrified and realigned in 1989.

 The Mary Valley railway line was a branch line of the North Coast railway line, which branched west at Monkland railway station (26.2110°S 152.6845°E) and continued to Brooloo in the upper Mary Valley.
 It was constructed between 1911 and April 1915 to facilitate closer settlement of the Mary River valley.
 The line reached Kandanga railway station in February 1914 and the terminus of Brooloo in April 1915.
 In March 1920 an extension of 10 miles 20 chain to Kenilworth was approved at an estimated cost of £175,000.
 However, the extension was never constructed.
 By the 1970s the line become increasingly unprofitable, due to the economic impact on the dairying industry of lower butter consumption due to competition of margarine and the loss of the United Kingdom export market when the UK entered the European Economic Community.
 The Wide Bay Co-Operative Butter Factory in Gympie (Australia's largest butter factory in 1925) closed in May 1978 after nearly 80 years of operation.
 In 1988 staff were withdrawn from Imbil, Amamoor and Dagun.
 The pineapple industry lobbied successfully to keep the line operational until 1995.
 The Mary Valley Heritage Railway Board proposed to operate a tourist train on the line in 1996 using volunteers and trainees.
 The tourist train service known as the Mary Valley Rattler commenced on 23 May 1998.

 The closure of the Mary Valley railway line and the realignment of the North Coast railway line resulted in the closure of Monkland railway station, but it is now listed on the Gympie Local Heritage Register.

+The Polleys bus company operated services from Monkland to Gympie in the 1970s.